Overwatch League: Rules

-Overwatch League games are played on a custom server controlled by Blizzard; this server is also available to players for practices.
-This version of the game receives similar updates to the main commercial game, adding new maps and heroes, and altering the various hero abilities based on testing within the Public Test Realm.
-However, these updates are not applied immediately as they are for the commercial game, but instead no more frequent than once every six weeks.
+Overwatch League games were played on a custom server controlled by Blizzard; this server is also available to players for practices.
+This version of the game received similar updates to the main commercial game, adding new maps and heroes, and altering the various hero abilities based on testing within the Public Test Realm.
+However, these updates were not applied immediately as they are for the commercial game, but instead no more frequent than once every six weeks.
 For example, a late January 2018 patch, which had significant effects on characters like Mercy and thus had potential to upset the metagame, was not applied to the league server until mid-February, at the start of the second stage.
-However, teams are given access to private servers updated to alongside the main release of Overwatch for them to practice and scrimmage against other teams to learn and develop strategies on updates and patches before experiencing them in official matches.
-For matches, each player is provided with an identical desktop computer, monitor, and pair of noise-cancelling headphones to play on to eliminate any handicaps related to computational or graphics processing, but players may use their preferred keyboard and mouse.
+However, teams were given access to private servers updated to alongside the main release of Overwatch for them to practice and scrimmage against other teams to learn and develop strategies on updates and patches before experiencing them in official matches.
+For matches, each player was provided with an identical desktop computer, monitor, and pair of noise-cancelling headphones to play on to eliminate any handicaps related to computational or graphics processing, but players may have used their preferred keyboard and mouse.

 Player eligibility and benefits

-While Overwatch is played in teams of five, Overwatch League teams can have up to six additional players that can be swapped between maps.
-A team's membership is locked at the start of the season, but a mid-season signing period allows teams to bring in new players or trade players between teams.
-Following the end of the season, teams have about one month to extend current player contracts, bring on players from affiliated Overwatch Contenders teams, or hold private tryout sessions.
-Subsequently, all unsigned players by the end of this period enter free agency during which players can negotiate with teams to become part of the roster; in the case of when expansion teams are added, there is a month-long period where expansion teams have exclusive negotiating rights before other teams can engage.
-A team's minimum roster is to be set prior to the season's pre-season matches, about two months prior to season play, but they can expand and change this roster up until a specified date.
-The league is not region-locked, so teams can use players of any nationality to fill their ranks, as long as the team ownership is based in that city or region.
+While Overwatch is played in teams of five, Overwatch League teams could have had up to six additional players that could be swapped between maps.
+A team's membership was locked at the start of the season, but a mid-season signing period allowed teams to bring in new players or trade players between teams.
+Following the end of the season, teams had about one month to extend current player contracts, bring on players from affiliated Overwatch Contenders teams, or hold private tryout sessions.
+Subsequently, all unsigned players by the end of this period entered free agency during which players could negotiate with teams to become part of the roster; in the case of when expansion teams were added, there was a month-long period where expansion teams had exclusive negotiating rights before other teams can engage.
+A team's minimum roster was to be set prior to the season's pre-season matches, about two months prior to season play, but they could expand and change this roster up until a specified date.
+The league was not region-locked, so teams could use players of any nationality to fill their ranks, as long as the team ownership was based in that city or region.
 For example, the London Spitfire at the onset of the first season was entirely made up of South Korean players.
 The only restriction on players is to be of at least 17 years old and to be able to travel internationally.